896ma/epl-feed/README.md

 ### Getting

 We've set up this simple server with SQLite to store and query data.
-Feel free to switch this out for whichever database you prefer.
+Feel free to switch this out for whichever database you prefer

 Next, you will need to do two things:
 1. Implement indexing logic in `server/data_filter.py`.